jzhan2543/fall19ml-moviepredictions/README.md

 #### Overview:
 Movies are such an important aspect of modern culture.
 The movie industry brings in billions of dollars annually.
 Many people will spend their free time watching movies or plan a hangout at the movie theaters, but how many times have you finished watching a movie and realized what a waste of time and money it was, despite being very excited over the premise or actors?

 What makes a movie truly successful then?
-There are movies with budgets in the hundreds of millions with big shot directors and actors but still flop in the box office.
+There are movies with budgets in the hundreds of millions but still flop in the box office.
 Is there a way to use the numbers and data behind each movie to predicts its success beforehand?

 #### Goal:
 Be able to predict whether a movie will be successful depending on its budget, runtime, and popularity *.
 This prediction would help both producers and the audience.
 Correlations will give directors and writers a rough guideline of past successes, and the audience can use this information to determine if a movie is worth their time and money to watch in theaters.